MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_list.md

 To provide pagination, two main approaches are followed:

 * **Offset-based pagination** - A fixed position, or _offset_, is given to the query of the collection.
 * **Cursor-based pagination** - An identifier for the first item, or _cursor_, is given to the query of the collection.
-This strategy is more popular nowadays.
+This strategy is more popular nowadays, because the cursor is opaque and promotes evolution of the API.

 When using pagination, a _sorting mechanism_ should be used.
 Typically, our data will be backed in a datasore, like a database, with indices and keys.
 A public id can be used to paginate, but other options can be provided.
 For example, we can let our users sort our collection by a date field.